AlexandruIca/HomeWork/README.md

 # TODO
 * Need many more tests.
-* Build the tests only if the user wants to.
 * Improve documentation.
 * Translate docs/README.md to romanian
 * Translate the api to romanian as much as possible